sulthonsyariff/reset-css-mamikos-fe/README.md

 yarn add git+https://github.com/sulthonsyariff/reset-css-mamikos-fe.git
 ```

-2. Import the `reset.scss` to global css file on your project
+2. Import the `reset.scss` into the global CSS file on your project

 ```
 @import "reset-css-mamikos-fe/reset.scss"